Note: This post was last updated on October 22 to reflect the latest developments.

 It’s already started.
 Turkey has launched an offensive, including airstrikes, in northeastern Syria.
 Turkey ground troops have also massed at the border.

-It remains unclear how far the offensive will go—whether Turkey will focus on the border area only, or whether its forces will seek to bring the whole region to its knees.
+It remains unclear how far the offensive will go—whether Turkey will limit its incursion to the border area only, or whether its forces will seek to bring the whole region to its knees.

 Turkey is planning to send millions of Syrian refugees back to Syria.
 That’s a good thing, right?